 In the business world, it’s common for negotiators to rush into discussions about substance without having negotiated the process they will follow, according to Malhotra.
 But when we fail to take time to negotiate and gain commitment on the process, misunderstandings, conflict, and poorly thought-out deals are likely.

-Before negotiating, discuss key elements of the process with the other party, including the scope of your talks and who needs to be involved and to sign off on any deal you might reach.
+Effective leadership in a negotiation requires discussing key elements of the process with the other party, including the scope of your talks and who needs to be involved and to sign off on any deal you might reach.
 Agree on how often and where you will meet, set deadlines, and discuss potential political or bureaucratic hurdles.
 Throughout the negotiation that follows, continue to discuss the process, including what you have pinned down already and how far you still need to go.

 - The power of empathy